SMARAGD: Learning SMatch for Accurate and Rapid Approximate Graph Distance

-The \smatch metric measures the structural overlap of two AMRs.
-We i) compute an alignment between variable nodes of AMRs and ii) assess triple matches based on the provided alignment.
-Formally, we start with two AMR graphs $\mathcal{G}$ and $\mathcal{G}'$ with variable nodes $X = (x_1,...x_n)$ and $Y=(y_1...y_m)$.
-The goal is then to find an optimal \textit{alignment}:
+The \smatch metric measures the structural overlap of two graphs.
+We i) compute an alignment between variable nodes of graphs and ii) assess triple matches based on the provided alignment.
+Formally, we start with two graphs $a$ and $b$ with variable nodes $X = (x_1,...x_n)$ and $Y=(y_1...y_m)$.
+The goal is then to find an optimal \textit{alignment}

 searching for a $map$ that maximizes the number of \textit{triple matches} for the two graphs.
-E.g., assume \texttt{(a, ARG0, b)} $\in \mathcal{G}$ and \texttt{(c, ARG0, d)} $\in \mathcal{G}'$.
-If $a = c$ and $b = d$, we count \textit{one} triple match.
+For instance, assume two AMR triples \texttt{(x, ARG0, y)} $\in \mathcal{G}$ and \texttt{(u, ARG0, v)} $\in \mathcal{G}'$.
+If $x = u$ and $y = v$, we count \textit{one} triple match.
 Finally:

-Researchers typically use a harmonic mean based overlap $score= F1 = 2PR/(P+R)$, where $P = (triples(\mathcal{G}) \cap triples(\mathcal{G}')) / triples(\mathcal{G})$ and $R = (triples(\mathcal{G}) \cap triples(\mathcal{G}')) / triples(\mathcal{G}')$.
+Researchers typically use a harmonic mean based overlap $score= F1 = 2PR/(P+R)$, where $P = |triples(a) \cap triples(b)| / |triples(a)$ and $R = |triples(a) \cap triples(b)| / |triples(b|$.